What is the purpose of Project XIII?

 A Project XIII database from a Windows system can be restored to a MAC system and vice versa.

-newly created database into the appropriate location for use.
-This process assists with data security, performance and removes empty space from the database.
+The 'Vaccuum' (database) process assists with data security, performance and removes empty space from the database.

 The 'Rebuild Indexes' option drops the existing database indexes and re-adds them.
 Over time database indexes can get fragmented.
 So rebuilding them can be